 A visit to the Cave Creek Museum’s History Wing is a capsule across time between 1863 to present day.
 The exhibits will introduce you to artifacts from Cave Creek Mining District’s early days and a selection of its most unique characters.

-Information on the “gold strike” in Cave Creek during the mid 1800s, that actually started to the west of town with Henry Wickenburg’s Vulture Mine claim.
+Information on the “gold strike” in Cave Creek during the mid 1800s, that started with the discovery of the precious metal in the hills and mountains surrounding Cave Creek.

-Meet a cast of characters that called the Cave Creek Mining District home, for a while.
-Jeriah Wood of Cave Creek Station, James D. Houck with the first sheep shearing ranch, the Cartwright ranching family that connected us to present day, just to name a few.
+Meet a cast of characters that called the Cave Creek Mining District home for a while.
+Jeriah Wood of Cave Creek Station, James D. Houck with the first sheep shearing ranch, the Cartwright ranching family that connected us to present day, to name a few.

 Discover the challenges of mining, farming, ranching, and life in the desert foothills, resulting from terrain, distance, transportation, and the constant struggle for water.